thrent/pixel-dungeon-gdx/README.md

 **Building**
  - `./gradlew desktop:run` to run.
- - `./gradlew desktop:run` to compile a jar file (located in `desktop/build/libs/` folder.
+ - `./gradlew desktop:dist` to compile a jar file (located in `desktop/build/libs/` folder.

 For more info about gradle tasks: https://github.com/libgdx/libgdx/wiki/Gradle-on-the-Commandline